magicalpanda/MagicalRecord/README.md

 1. In your XCode Project, add all the .h and .m files from the *Source* folder into your project.
 2. Add *CoreData+MagicalRecord.h* file to your PCH file or your AppDelegate file.
-    * Optionally add `#define MR_SHORTHAND` to your PCH file if you want to use shorthand like `findAll` instead of `MR_findAll`
+3. Optionally add `#define MR_SHORTHAND` to your PCH file if you want to use shorthand like `findAll` instead of `MR_findAll`
-4. Start writing code! ...
-There is no step 3!
+4. Start writing code!

+# Notes
-# ARC Support
+## ARC Support

-MagicalRecord fully supports ARC *and* non-ARC modes out of the box, there is no configuration necessary.
-This is great for legacy applications or projects that still need to compile with GCC.
-ARC support has been tested with the Apple LLVM 3.0 compiler.
+MagicalRecord fully supports ARC out of the box, there is no configuration necessary.
+The last version to support manually managed memory is 1.9, and is available from the downloads page, or by switching to the 1.9 tag in the source.

+## Nested Contexts

+New in Core Data is support for related contexts.
+This is a super neat, and super fast feature.
+However, writing a wrapper that supports both is, frankly, more work that it's worth.
+However, the 1.9 version will be the last version that has dual support, and going forward, MagicalRecord will only work with the version of Core Data that has this feature.

 # Usage